-This where a PCB has a single ground.
+This where a PCB designer prefers there to be a single ground.
 It is very tempting to have just a single ground for everything.
 Treating ground like a sewer and throwing everything onto it.
 This is OK sometimes but in the modern regulatory world, a product with a board with digital circuitry on it, especially in a mixed signal environment will generally not pass Electro Magnetic Compatibility (EMC) testing.